ECHN’s Quarterly DAISY Award Recipient: Sonja Fisher

 Nominations can be submitted by patients and families and those experiences submitted are reflective of an excellent patient and family experience.
 The foundation cites, “The nomination stories are rich in data that can describe what is important to patients, their families and others who encounter great, compassionate nursing care.
 By honoring extraordinary acts of compassion, recognition can positively influence the patient’s perception of their experience”.

 The quarterly Eastern Connecticut Health Network (ECHN) DAISY award program is for Manchester Memorial Hospital, Rockville General Hospital, Visiting Nurse & Health Services of CT and Woodlake at Tolland staff registered nurses.
-We are fortunate to have nurses such as Barbara Johnson.
+We are fortunate to have nurses such as Sonja Fisher.